Wayne82/wayne82.github.io/_drafts/Gimbal-Lock.md

 $$R = X(α)Y(β)Z(γ)$$

-Where, X, Y and Z are all the elemental rotations around the 3 principal axes of the initial fixed coordinate system.
+Where, X, Y and Z are all the elemental rotations around the 3 cardinal axes of the initial fixed coordinate system.
 The proof of the conversion from intrinsic rotation to extrinsic rotation, which results in the inversed order of the multiplication, will be given in the following key concepts section.

 Now, we can calculate the rotation matrix given the equation of using the extrinsic rotation convention.